Alina-Khindanova/ECO395M_final_project/README.md

 - Descriptive summaries:

-    The presentation included the average annual number of crime reports throughout the analyzed period, along with the proportional contribution of each crime type to the total.
+    The presentation included the average annual number of crime reports throughout the analyzed period and the proportional contribution of each crime type to the total.

 - Temporal evolution: